Edit

 Vendor specific audio driver stack

 This vendor specific component is responsible for sending and receiving Bluetooth LE Audio data to and from a Bluetooth controller via a vendor defined audio interface.
 It shall consist of at a minimum an ACX streaming driver to manage the incoming and outgoing audio data.
-More ACX drivers may be included if they're necessary parts of the multi circuit ACX audio endpoint.
+More ACX drivers might be included if they're necessary parts of the multi circuit ACX audio endpoint.
 This component is also referred to as the IHV ACX Streaming Driver in this document.

 Windows Bluetooth LE Audio profile